medusajs/medusa/docs/content/plugins/search/meilisearch.md

 If this request is successful, the API key will be available under the `key` property returned in the JSON response.

-### Add to Next.js Storefront
+### Add to Next.js Starter Template

-The Next.js storefront has the MeiliSearch integration available out of the box.
+The Next.js Starter Template has the MeiliSearch integration available out of the box.
 To get it working, you just need to follow two steps.

 First, ensure that the search feature is enabled in `store.config.json`: